zsoltibaba37/ptime/README.md

 Trutops produces html files when the laser NC program is created.

-With this small utility, it lists the cut time of each workpiece.
+With this small utility, lists the cut time of each workpiece.

 ### Important

 First check the folder write permission.

-Use the "test_folder" script.
+This script use "test_folder" script.

 Please clone first "test_folder" repo, then "ptime" repo.